+Depending on her interaction with the eventual murderer, this would shift the timeline about four hours before the widely accepted time of her murder, to around 6:20-6.40 pm.
+Sunset in Riverside was just prior to 6:00 pm that evening, so the light had effectively ebbed away and her body could have lay there unnoticed for 12 hours, before Riverside City College caretaker Cleophus Martin discovered the stricken Miss Bates at 6:30 am on October 31st 1966.
 But could Cheri Jo's body lie just off Terracina Drive for approximately 2 1/2 hours while people entered and exited the library that night without being spotted.
-It seems difficult to believe, but this has to be more likely than Cheri Jo Bates entering the cramped library at 6.15 pm and leaving at 9.00 pm without anybody noticing her.
+It seems difficult to believe, but this has to be more likely than Cheri Jo Bates entering the cramped library at around 6:00 pm and leaving at 9.00 pm without anybody noticing her.
 At least the library is illuminated.

-The liver temperature of 26-28 degrees at autopsy (9.31 am) the following day, seems to back up the findings of the stomach contents, indicating a murder some 13-15 hours earlier.
-But considering the fact that Cheri Jo arrived at the library at 6.15 pm, the bottom end estimate of 6.30 pm seems the most likely.
+The liver temperature of 26-28 degrees at autopsy (9:31 am) the following day, seems to back up the findings of the stomach contents, indicating a murder some 13-15 hours earlier.
+But considering the fact that Cheri Jo arrived at the library at 6:00 pm, the bottom end estimate of 6.30 pm seems the most likely.

 The supposed killer would send a 'Confession' letter a month later, also backing up this earlier timeline.
 The author of the correspondence typed "Then I waited for her in the library and followed her out after about two minutes.
 The battery must have been about dead by then.
 I then offered to help.
 She was then very willing to talk to me.
 I told her that my car was down the street and that I would give her a lift home.
 When we were away from the library walking, I said it was about time she asked me, "about time for what?".
-I said it was about time for her to die."
+I said it was about time for her to die".